bb4/bb4-website/README.md

 # applets
 This project manages the content deployed to [barrybecker4.com/applets](http://barrybecker4.com/applet_index_en.html).

-NOTE: I was forced to make this repository was made public on github because projectLocker no longer allowed me to have a free private repositories.
+NOTE: I was forced to make this repository public on github because projectLocker no longer allowed me to have a free private repositories.
 The code in this repository is not clean nor ready for public consumption.

 ## What is in this project?